https://www.ku.com.au/

 Complete with a railway platform, covered seats and even a Fat Controller to oversee proceedings (albeit a wooden one), and a ticket window, kids (ok and adults) can replicate an entire imaginary trip without ever leaving the park.

-Nearby is a smaller wooden train with two carriages, climbing structures with ramps, slides, fireman's pole, sandpit, swings, and musical equipment - basically a fully-equipped playground for young and old.
+Nearby is a smaller wooden train with two carriages, climbing structures with ramps, slides, a fireman's pole, a sandpit, swings, and musical equipment – essentially a fully equipped playground for young and old.

 Location: 799 Mountain Hwy, Bayswater